mvolkmann/blog/src/swift/SwiftPackageManager.md

 To create a new package in Xcode:

 - Select File ...
 New ...
-Package... .
+Package...
-- Enter a name for the package.
+- In the dialog that appears, enter a name for the package.
 - Select the directory where it will be stored.
 - Click the Create button.

 To create a local package inside an existing project for ease of testing from it:

-- Follow the steps above, but select the project directory and select the project in the "Add to" dropdown.
+- Follow the steps above, but in the dialog select the project directory and select the project in the "Add to" dropdown.
+  This creates a new scheme for the library inside the package that is used to build and test the library.
 - Add the package as a dependency of the project.
   - Select the top entry in the Project Navigator.
   - Select the main target.
   - Select the "General" tab.
   - Scroll down to the "Frameworks, Libraries, and Embedded Content" section.
   - Click the "+" button.
-  - Under "Workspace", select the local package name.
+  - Locate a package to be added and select one of its libraries.
+    Often a package only contains a single library.
   - Click the "Add" button.
+    This provides access to all the targets defined in the library.
-  - Import the package in each app source file that uses it.
+  - Import targets from the library in each app source file that will use them.

 For all types, properties, methods, and functions to be exposed by the package, change any existing access specifiers to `public`